LumineonRL/ADS-Fall2023-Project3-ClimSim-Group4/README.md

     -   Michael Wiley
     -   Zhenhui Wang
     -   Puqi Song
 -   Project summary: In challenge I, we reproduced the quickstart notebook and created a report.
-In challenge II,
+To avoid the RAM restraints, we extracted the subsets of the original datasets.
+In challenge II, we created a quickstart notebook on Google Colab using Google Drive, and also developed an app using Huggingface Spaces to reproduce the notebook.
+Both enable a more automatic one-click "quicker start" for future users.
+We then developed the data loader using Huggingface hub.
+It uses the load function from Huggingface to import the data directly from the source, eliminating the step of downloading the data on our loca machine.
+We also created process to subsample data based on system specs, and created script to determine system specs.
+We made various code enhancements to main repo for modularity, reproducibility, and scalability.
 -   Link to Huggingface Space：<https://huggingface.co/spaces/puqi/climsim>

 **Contribution statement**: